 From Whitby Junction to Station Gallery

-Station Gallery began a major transformation on November 11, 2005 supported by unprecedented municipal cultural commitment.
-The original Victorian Railway Station and Port Stanley boxcar were moved across the street to its new location on the Iroquois Park Sports Complex landscape and expanded.
+Station Gallery began a major transformation in 2005, supported by unprecedented municipal cultural commitment.
+The original Grand Trunk Railway Station and Port Stanley boxcar were moved across the street to the current location at 1450 Henry St.

-Do you have a favourite memory with Station Gallery?
-Email us your story, it's always great to hear how Station Gallery continues to be a part of the history of the Town of Whitby and community of Durham Region.
+Do you have a favourite memory of Station Gallery?
+Email us at email@example.com.
+It's always great to hear how Station Gallery continues to be a part of the history of the Town of Whitby and community of Durham Region.